Personal Injury -- Plaintiff Law

-If you’ve been injured because of someone else’s actions, whether it was a slip and fall, a car accident, or an intentional battery, you likely have a case for a personal injury lawsuit.
+If you’ve been injured because of someone else’s actions, whether it was a slip and fall in Baltimore, a car accident in College Park, or an intentional battery in Bethesda, you likely have a case for a personal injury lawsuit.
 In a personal injury suit, you can sue the person who hurt you so that they pay for the costs of the medical care you need to treat that injury.
 This may also include any long-term care and follow up, pain and suffering, even lost wages if you had to take time off of work.

 The rules that apply to personal injury vary from state to state, so understanding how Maryland’s laws apply to your situation is crucial to building a strong case.